-Communications of project facts and events will be handled in four ways:
+Communications of project facts and events will be handled as follows:

-- Campus email announcements to all faculty and staff for key high level project announcements, milestones and updates
+- Campus email announcements to faculty and staff

-- Individual Division and/or department meetings with ITS staff for question and answers as well as obtaining feedback
+- Individual division and/or department meetings with ITS staff for question and answers as well as feedback

-- Individual collaborations with department leadership, technology support and individuals as needed
+- Collaborations with department leadership, technology support staff, and individuals as needed

 - This website

 Use this website as your central point for information regarding the URI + Google initiative.
 As this project progresses, more information will be posted to this site and communicated in campus emails.

 Below is the expected timeline as of November 1, 2014.
 Changes may be necessary to accommodate delays in securing a vendor contract to handle data migration and unforeseen issues.
 Timeline changes will be communicated to faculty and staff via email and this website.